NickP005/mesh-mcm/README.md

-# mcminterface v0.1.15
+# mcminterface v0.2.0b

 Work In Progress!
+Beta for Mochimo 3.0!

 This is a Golang library for interfacing with the MCM Network through the native socket/tcp protocol.
 Written by [NickP005](https://github.com/NickP005)